gudzpoz/bluesky-oneshot-labeler/README.md

 This labeler lets you specify a upstream labeling services, and marks the posters of NSFW/sensitive contents as not-suitable.

+## This labeler is currently no-op

+Due to the vast number of false positives, this labeler is currently no-op, meaning that it does not publish any labels.
+Instead, it keeps an internal list of users who are marked as not-suitable, and provides a feed that blocks those users.

+Also, the internal block list is now based on ratio of NSFW/sensitive contents, instead of "oneshot" block on sight, so the rate of false positives is expected to be lower.

+## The feed

-Also, this labeler provides a feed that blocks NSFW/sensitive contents using the extracted user labels.
+With the no-op labeler, this program now focuses on providing a feed that blocks NSFW/sensitive contents.
 Have a look at [@oneshot.iroiro.party] for an example.

 [@oneshot.iroiro.party]: https://bsky.app/profile/oneshot.iroiro.party/feed/oneshot

+This feed uses the following filters to block users and posts:

+- Users who are in the internal block list
+- Users who are in the external block list
+  - This list is stored in a CSV file and can be updated programmatically.
+  - With proper config in `.env`, you can report unwanted posts to the no-op labeler, and the labeler will add the poster to the external block list automatically.
+  - By attaching `del` as the reason to the report, the labeler will remove only the post without blocking the user.
+- A bunch of user-customized filters at [`feed_filter_user.go`], including:
+  - Language filter (using post metadata)
+  - Language filter (using the `lingua` library in case the metadata is wrong)
+  - Tag filter
+  - Keyword filter
+  - Rate limiter (to prevent spamming)
+  - NSFW/sensitive image filter (using the `vit-base-nsfw-detector` model)
+    - You will need to set up [`nsfw-vit/`](./pythonic/nsfw-vit/README.md) for this.

+[`feed_filter_user.go`]: ./internal/listener/feed_filter_user.go

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### MakeFile